 Because Projects Abroad works with local colleagues at all levels, the organization’s extensive network of local knowledge enables Projects Abroad to channel the skills of its volunteers to places they are really needed.

 Flexibility and Variety

 Projects Abroad volunteers can enjoy the flexibility of selecting a start date, end date, destination and project that best aligns with their schedule, interests and qualifications.
-With a presence in 32 destinations worldwide and hundreds of projects covering 15 different fields of interest, volunteers have a variety of options.
+With a presence in more than 30 developing countries worldwide and hundreds of projects covering 15 different fields of interest, volunteers have a variety of options.